Berlin Brandenburg Airport: Government use

 The Executive Transport Wing of the German Defence Ministry (Flugbereitschaft), responsible for government flights, will move large parts of its operations to Berlin Brandenburg Airport from its still-current base at Cologne Bonn Airport near the former West German capital Bonn.
-It operates a fleet of Bombardier Global Express, Airbus A319, Airbus A321, Airbus A340-300 and Airbus A350-900 VIP-configured aircraft.
 However Cologne/Bonn will remain the home base of the government fleet for the time being.

 The Institute for Federal Real Estate has been planning to construct a terminal on the northern edge of the airport for use by government officials and to welcome foreign dignitaries during state visits.
 The former Terminal A of Schönefeld Airport was planned to serve as an interim terminal until the new building was to be finished.
 However, in March 2016 the management of the airport terminated the contract with the German government that guaranteed usage of Terminal A of Schönefeld Airport upon the completion of BER for the area to be used for a different purpose.
 The termination was disputed between airport officials and the German Federal Ministry of Transport and Digital Infrastructure.

 Mühlenfeld suggested a provisional ramp area west of Schönefeld's main terminal as a replacement solution and construction site for an interim government terminal at the end of February 2016.
 This then supposed interim government terminal was finished at a cost of around €70 million while the permanent government terminal was planned to begin operations around 2025, at a cost of additionally around €344 million, which left its completion in doubt.
 In December 2019, the German government cancelled all plans to construct a more representative facility until at least 2030.

 The government terminal was inaugurated and put in use on 21 October 2020.